LogicElements/visual-modbus/README.md

   - Button "Show Log" shows new window containing x most recet log entries.
   - Button "Close" closes the application.
   - Label marked as "6" shows only 1 most recent log entry.

+To run simple example script for the desired device, go to the device directory and run SimpleVerif*.py script, such as for RTD emulator:

+    cd RtdEmulator
+    python SimpleVerifRtdEmul.py

+The script only prints the console output messages.

 # Settings

 There are 3 groups of setting parameters, that can be either set before running VisualModbus in respective json files, or within the application itself.